webpro-nl/knip/README.md

 See each plugin's documentation for its default values.

+In an Astro, Svelte or Vue project?
+Make sure to see [compilers][46] and add some extra configuration.

 #### `config`

 Plugins usually include `config` files.
 They are handled by the plugin's custom dependency finder, which returns all